na-na-hi/renget/archive/vrbin.md

 ###Miscellaneous

-**Why do people love/hate Brutal Doom**
-Everyone has their reason (reloading, ironsights, general feel/speed, tons of gore, the author, etc)...
-    ...but ultimately, nobody should care.
-Cause, well, >opinions

 **What are soundfonts?**
 Music in Doom is in MIDI format, which means you can change how the individual instruments sound.
 A soundfont file is a collection of such instruments.
 Doomkid covers this topic in the the following video;
 [Improve DOOM Music!
 MIDI Soundfont Tutorial w/ VirtualMIDISynth](https://www.youtube.com/watch?v=tm620oCA9iY) Comparisons of different soundfonts:
 [Comparison 1](https://www.youtube.com/watch?v=2Mefb9UvwZU), [Comparison 2](https://www.youtube.com/watch?v=LFWBqUK4G_Q), [Comparison 3](https://www.youtube.com/watch?v=OfztYSgRTmg)

+**Why do people love/hate Brutal Doom**
+Everyone has their reason (reloading, ironsights, general feel/speed, tons of gore, the author, etc)...
+    ...but ultimately, nobody should care.
+Cause, well, >opinions

+**Is Nu-Doom good**
+This is the retro board so Doom 2016 and Doom Eternal aren't discussed here.
+If you're wondering what /vr/ thinks, some like it, some don't.

 **Other pastebins**
 Hosting with BE tutorial: https://pastebin.com/XLeN2pxe